-Mineral Resources have effective date as of April 15th, 2021

-The Qualified Person for the Mineral Resources estimate is José Antonio Lopes, B.Geo., FAusIMM (Geo), a Nexa Resources employee.
+Mineral Resources have effective date as of December 31, 2021.
+The Qualified Person for the Mineral Resources estimate is Jerry Huaman Abalos, B.Geo., MAusIMM CP (Geo), a Nexa Resources employee.
 Mineral Resources are reported on a 100% ownership basis.
 Nexa owns 83.48%.
 Mineral Resources are estimated at NSR cut-off values of US\$5.99/t for porphyry, US\$5.51/t for mixed, and US\$5.48/t for skarn rock types.
 Metallurgical recoveries are accounted for in the NSR calculations based on metallurgical data and vary from 79.3% in skarn to 92.5% in San Ernesto porphyry for Cu, 51.3% in skarn and 79.2% in San Ernesto porphyry for Mo, and 70% for Ag.
 Mineral Resources are estimated using an average long term metal prices of US\$7,193.45/t Cu, US\$21.34/oz Ag, and US\$9.90/lb of Mo.
-The Mineral Resources are reported constrained within a Whittle optimized pit shell.
+Mineral Resources are reported constrained within a Whittle optimized pit shell.
 Mineral Resources are stated considering dilution into the regularized block.
+Bulk density varies depending on mineralization domain.